Firtha/ScalaProject_20200205/README.md

 ## Project features
 Please open the project as being a Scala project in IntelliJ IDE.
 The features offered by the project can be used threw IntelliJ's terminal.
+All the code of the project is in the file Main.scala, you can find it in src/ScalaProject.

 ## Resources used
 The CSV file used as first input of the project is in the folder CSVs.